Connect with others who understand.

 “I feel like I want to claw my lips off, they are so itchy,” wrote one MyEczemaTeam member.
 “Can’t smile, can hardly talk, and it hurts to eat.”

 This can affect a person’s mental state, as well.
-“My flare-ups from my eczema made my anxiety go through the roof,” said another team member.
+“My flare-ups from my eczema made my anxiety go through the roof,” said another member.
 “It’s worse around my mouth.”

-The pain and irritation, as well as increased anxiety, can even make it hard to sleep.
+The pain and irritation, as well as increased anxiety, can make sleeping more difficult.

 Symptoms of eczema around the mouth and on the lips are like any other type of eczema.
 These symptoms include: